I’m Ryan Peterson

 I hold a Master’s Degree in Counseling & Psychological Services and a Bachelor’s Degree in Sociology.
 In addition to private practice, I have served in clinical leadership roles and supervision within established therapy clinics and remain actively involved in professional consulting and mentorship with other clinicians.

-My training includes extensive advanced trainings with Clinical Hypnosis, Integrative Depth Psychotherapy, and reinforcement-based models of behavior change.
-I serve on the board for the Minnesota Society of Clinical Hypnosis.
+My clinical training includes advanced work in Clinical Hypnosis and Integrative Depth Psychotherapy.
+I serve on the board of the Minnesota Society of Clinical Hypnosis.

 Fees